-The Dallas-Fort Worth area is one of the top regions in the nation for business, thanks to a low cost of living, a business-friendly environment, a strong base of well-educated and skilled employees and robust access to both U.S. and world markets through it transportation network.
-Key metrics tracked by the Federal Reserve Bank of Dallas, which measures economic indicators throughout Texas, northern Louisiana and southern New Mexico; show the region to be among the strongest in the country.
-Dallas-Fort Worth is consistently among the top places to work, the best places to live and the best places for investment.
-The U.S. Bureau of Labor and Statistics ranks the Dallas-Fort Worth area 3rd in job growth.
-Forbes Magazine cited the region for a lower than average cost of living, ranking it among the top five U.S. metropolitan areas where a paycheck stretches the furthest.
-The Fortune 500 list shows 18 firms headquartered in our region.
+The Dallas-Fort Worth area is one of the top regions in the nation for business, thanks to a low cost of living, a business-friendly environment, a strong base of well-educated and skilled employees and robust access to both U.S. and world markets through its transportation network.
+Key metrics tracked by the Federal Reserve Bank of Dallas, which measures economic indicators throughout Texas, northern Louisiana and southern New Mexico, show that Dallas-Fort Worth economic growth continues to be solid (although slowing in Fort Worth).
+Employment in the DFW metroplex continues to outperform the state as a whole, and unemployment remains below state and national rates.
+The DFW housing market is seeing higher prices and reduced affordability, partly as a result of continued solid demand and tight inventories.
+The Dallas Fed business-cycle indexes point toward continued growth for the metroplex.

+Dallas-Fort Worth cities are consistently among the top places to work, the best places to live and the best places for investment.
+The U.S. Bureau of Labor and Statistics shows that Dallas-Fort Worth-Arlington was 1 of the nation's 12 largest metropolitan statistical areas in September 2016.
+All 12 areas had over-the-year job growth during the period, with the rates of job growth in 9 areas exceeding the national increase of 1.7 percent.
+Dallas had the fastest rate of job growth, 3.6 percent, followed by Atlanta-Sandy Springs-Roswell (2.9 percent) and San Francisco-Oakland-Hayward (2.6 percent).
+Houston-The Woodlands-Sugar Land and Chicago-Naperville-Elgin had the slowest rates of job growth

+The Fortune 500 list shows 20 (5 in Forbes 2000) firms headquartered in our region.
 Dallas-Fort Worth corporate powerhouse companies are distributed throughout the region, an indication of its strength and the quality of the workforce and ease of navigation between cities and corporate centers.
 It's common to work in one part of the Dallas-Fort Worth area and live in another.
 More than 90 percent of people who commute to work here, do so by car, truck or van, which is easy, thanks to our well-developed network of interstate freeways, state highways and toll roads connecting job centers to fast-growing communities.